Skip to content

 5) Hashing rules in plain English

-storage_hash should change only when downstream users should treat the result as a different dataset.
+The storage table should change only when downstream users should treat the result as a different dataset.

 update_hash can change for job-level differences while still writing to the same table.